microsoft/MLOpsTemplate/src/workshop/documents/part_tips.md

 4. Do you know who can help you to handle issues?

-5. Do you know a person from Cloud infra/security team who can help you:
+5. Do you know a person from your Cloud infra/security team who can help you:
     - Create Azure resources
     - Grant permission